flosell/flosell.github.io/_drafts/introducing-lambdacd.markdown

 Getting started
 ===============

 The easiest way to get started is to use [Leiningen](http://leiningen.org/) to generate a project for you: `lein new lambdacd <SOME-PROJECT-NAME>`.
-This will create a project for you that you can run using `lein run`.
-TODO: this isn't implemented yet
+This will create a project for you that you can run using `lein run`. `lein uberjar` creates a self-contained jar-file that can run on any server with java installed.
+That's all you need for your very own, custom built build-server!

 Now go ahead, have a look at the generated code, play around a bit and then come back, tell me what you think.